milesmatthias/spinnaker.github.io/reference/artifacts/index.md

   "reference":  // The URI.

-  "artifactAccount": // The account configured within Spinnaker that has
+  "artifactAccount": // (Optional) The account configured within Spinnaker that has
                 // permission to download this resource.

   "name":       // (Optional) A human-readable name that makes matching